davidayalas/aws-url-redirector/README.md

 * x-api-key to invalidate cache
 * a fake origin that never will be reached

-You can have serverals DNS over a distribution, and rules and regexp are dependant on host domain.
+You can have serveral DNS over a distribution, and rules and regexp are dependant on host domain.

 ## Rules example format